Lawaltunde/Portfolio-website/README.md

 *   **Home Page**: A welcoming introduction with a brief summary of my skills and passion.
 *   **About Page**: A deeper dive into my background, professional experience, and the technologies I work with.
-*   **Portfolio Page**: A curated gallery of my projects, complete with descriptions and links to live demos and source code.
 *   **Contact Page**: A functional contact form that allows visitors to get in touch with me directly.
 *   **Responsive Design**: The website is fully responsive, providing an optimal viewing experience across desktops, tablets, and mobile devices.
-*   **Interactive UI**: Smooth animations and transitions using ScrollReveal and Typed.js to create a more engaging user experience.

 ## 🛠️ Tech Stack

 <p align="left">